 Colors: Yellow background where black letters are printed.
 The panel is black.

-Colors: Black text on orange background
+Colors: Black letters on orange background

-Safety signs in the workplace usually feature illustrations with accompanying text either explicitly mentioning the hazard or giving instruction specific to the hazard.
+Safety signs in the workplace usually feature illustrations with accompanying text either explicitly mentioning the hazard or giving instructions specific to the hazard.
 This visual communication tool is color-coded in line with OSHA 1910.145 Specifications for accident prevention signs and tags.
 Well-placed signage gives information and awareness to a person at a glance.

 In any workplace, employees are exposed to certain hazards that are part of their work.
-Since some of these hazards cannot be eliminated, employers must use signages to remind employees of the best safety practices they should do to avoid hazards.
+Since some of these cannot be eliminated, employers must use signage to inform and remind employees of the best safety practices they should do to avoid hazards.

 Complying with legal requirements is one of the most important responsibilities of an employer.
 No matter how good a company’s health and safety programs are, if there are no proper signages around, it can face regulatory fines and reputation damage.

 Here are some of the safety signs you might notice around you.
 Since most of these signs contain images and text, you can easily understand them at a glance:

 These occupational safety signs aim to communicate safety instructions and identify hazardous areas in a construction site.
 Among the most usual post signs you'll encounter on a construction site are prohibition signs, personal safety equipment signs, and a caution sign.

 COVID-19 safety signs are used to communicate your policies for anything that aids in the prevention of COVID-19 spread, such as social distancing and PPE requirements.
 These signs may be used both in private or public spaces.

 These safety signs aim to notify workers and visitors who may be exposed to hazards.
 Additionally, workplace safety signs communicate what cannot or must be done in the work facility.